garazdawi/syslogger/README.md

 syslogger
 =====

-A syslog backend for erlang logger..
-This is a fork of the syslogger with update to the application configuration settings
+A syslog backend for erlang logger.

 Usage
 -----